Here in the North Eastern States, we need to know how cold is too cold for my chickens.

 Chickens themselves add heat to the coop.
 The hens all piled together adds a considerable amount of heat, about the equivalent of a ten-watt light bulb per hen.

-Should you decide to add heat, add something like a small oil-filled radiator (firmly fixed in position).
+Should you add heat, add something like a small oil-filled radiator (firmly fixed in position).

 Bedding of your choice, lots of it!
 I use straw in my coops.
 It is relatively cheap and warm, plus the girls can glean a few missed grains here and there.

 I pile the straw in areas they like to sit in so they can sink comfortably and talk away to their flock mates.

 If your coops are outside, you will need an extra straw for the walkways.
 Chickens will venture out in the snow but not in the snow.
 If you throw down some straw, they will happily walk on it.

 If you are going to clear paths for them, make sure there are a couple of places when they can hide- hawks and owls are hungry this time of year.